-Jesus was the perfect example and when we choose to follow him we agree to live as He did.
+Jesus was the perfect example of following the will of God, and when we choose to follow him we agree to live as He did.
 This means accepting the call to do things you normally wouldn’t do!

 Our lives then produce the fruit that shows our commitment to living our lives for Christ.